dhhruv/Vac-Cowin/README.md

     </a>
 </p>

-### About
+## About:

-[CoWIN Portal](https://www.cowin.gov.in/home) is used to self-register yourself for the Vaccination process in India.
+**[CoWIN Portal](https://www.cowin.gov.in/home)** is used to self-register yourself for the **Vaccination** process in India.
 Here you can register yourself with your Phone Number and avail a slot from the available slots in various Vaccination Centres around the country.

-### Introduction
+## Introduction:

-VacCowin is a Python Script to find open slots for Vaccination in India based on your pincode (or multiple pincodes) or State and District.
+**VacCowin** is a Python Script to find open slots for Vaccination in India based on your **pincode (or multiple pincodes) or State and District**.
 This script will recheck after every few minutes and as soon the slots open, inform you via Beeping sound & Desktop notification.

 Since India has started the Vaccination Drive for those above 18 years of age, there is a very heavy rush and slots get booked soon.
 This script will come in handy for finding those slots as soon as they open.